Promoing diversity & inclusion and Health management

 Basic policy

-- Promote female employee’s participation and career advancement
+- Promotion of women’s participation and career advancement

-- Realize work life balance so as to enable employees with various backgrounds and circumstances to perform at their best
+- Realizing the work life balance as a means to enable employees with diverse situations perform well in the workplace

-- Develop health management in order for employees to perform at their best until the retirement age of 65
+- Health management aimed for employees to work at their best up to the age of 65

 Status of employees (non-consolidated basis)